materialdoc/materialdoc-web/docs/components/toolbars.md

 ![](../images/toolbar-1.png)

-!!! note "From the google material design [documentation](https://material.io/guidelines/components/toolbars.html#)"
+!!! quote "From the google material design [documentation](https://material.io/guidelines/components/toolbars.html#)"
     Toolbars appear a step above the sheet of paper affected by their actions.
 When sheets scroll underneath toolbars, they are clipped and cannot pass through to the opposite side.

 ## How to add?